-Click the Faith Formation tab for more information, or contact the Coordinator of Faith Formation, Vanessa Booth at 616-527-3575.
+Click the Faith Formation tab for more information, or contact the Director of Faith Formation, Toni McKay, at the parish office.

-Youth: Click the Faith Formation tab for more information, or contact the Coordinator of Faith Formation, Vanessa Booth at 616-527-3575.
+Youth: Click the Faith Formation tab for more information, or contact the Director of Faith Formation, Toni McKay, at the parish office.

 Adults: Confirmation preparation for adults is offered as need is expressed.
 Contact Toni McKay at the parish office to register.